Cambridge Park, Wanstead, London E11

 Beyond the chancel arch, the sanctuary has a pointed barrel vault of three bays.
 The monolithic altar of Portland stone and a lectern are both of Portland stone, carved by Thomas Glendon.
 The bronze resurrection crucifix is by Imogen Stuart, 2008.
 The timber chair stands in front of a timber screen.
 Behind is the original reredos of 1929, in stone and marble with elaborate tracery.
 In the niches on either side of a tall canopied niche are small statues of saints: St Aloysius of Gonzaga, St Helena, St Basil, St Edmund of Canterbury, St Thomas More and St Theresa of Lisieux.
 To the south of the reredos is a piscina.
 The base of a pillar at the southeast includes the foundation stone, carved simply with a small cross and the year in Roman numerals.

-The Lady Chapel at the southeast has a statue of Our Lady with Christ as a boy of 12 years old by Michael Clarke (1978) on a pedestal by Thomas Glendon (2004-05).
+The Lady Chapel at the southeast has a statue of Our Lady with Christ as a boy of 12 years old, by Michael Clarke (1978) on a pedestal by Thomas Glendon (2004-05).
 The sculpture is surrounded by seven small circular paintings of Marian scenes by Mark Cazalet.
 At the west end of the south aisle stands the statue of the Sacred Heart which used to stand in the former Sacred Heart chapel; together with the reredos this is one of the few surviving historic furnishings.
 The windows have clear glass, apart from two in the north chapel and one in the south chapel with modern abstract stained glass.
-The Stations of the Cross are carved in wood.

 Original Date: 1927